 Lkpobi@ug.edu.gh

-Dr. Lily Kpobi
+Dr. Lily N. A. Kpobi

 Mental health, community health, disability, social exclusion and social justice, gender, child and adolescent (mental) health, cultural/social drivers of health, health information systems, climate and health issues